 Whereas other dermal fillers, as their name implies, “fill” in the space under a line or wrinkle pushing the skin back up, Radiesse® instead stimulates your own body to create new collagen.
 This firms the skin, erases lines and wrinkles, and returns volume, but your body is doing the work with the new collagen it is producing.
 Our patients from all over the Las Vegas area love that aspect of treatments with Radiesse®.

-Facial Rejuvenation And Hand Rejuvenation With RADIESSE®
+Hand Rejuvenation With RADIESSE®

-RADIESSE® is also a great product for hand rejuvenation, and is Dr. Brown’s filler of choice for rejuvenating the dorsum of the hands, with little discomfort, immediate natural results, and no downtime.
+RADIESSE® is a great product for hand rejuvenation, and is Dr. Brown’s filler of choice for rejuvenating the dorsum of the hands, with little discomfort, immediate natural results, and no downtime.
 Usually one syringe is required per hand.
 When injected, the cream-like texture of RADIESSE® feels soft and natural, and it can be molded and smoothed to optimally hide skeletonized tendons and vessels, which give away your age.
 It thickens the skin too.
 Show off your jewelry and manicure with confidence!

 Following injection, the body forms a tissue matrix around the RADIESSE® microspheres.
 Unlike temporary treatments that must be repeated frequently, RADIESSE® is stimulatory so potentially provides years of rejuvenation.
 Throughout its life, RADIESSE® remains soft and flexible and also exceptionally compatible with the body.
 It is gradually replaced by the body’s own tissue, and slowly dissolves away in about one year, with variability between individuals.